josephofiowa/the-list-rfs/README.md

 - Quality of the idea
 - Relatability of the problem solved
 - Does it scale?
+- Does it solve a big problem for one person rather than a small problem for a lot of people?
+(Does it not scale?)
 - Does the pull request author have more than 5,000 Twitter followers **or** one podcast guest appearance per quarter?